Need to know

 Don't: Be turned off by the cost

-Yes, induction cooktops are more expensive, but don't let that deter you if you can afford to invest in one.
+Yes, induction cooktops are generally more expensive, but don't let that deter you if you can afford to invest in one.
 There are many benefits to an induction cooktop – and the continuous, easy-to-clean surface is just the start.

 Yes, induction cooktops are more expensive, but don't let that deter you if you can afford to invest in one

-Fiona points out that induction cooktops have many excellent features, including sensors to monitor temperature, an automatic off-switch when the pan is overheating, pan detection (which turns the zone off if a pan is removed) and no naked flames or harmful gases.
+Fiona points out that induction cooktops have many excellent features, including sensors to monitor temperature, an automatic switch-off when the pan is overheating, pan detection (which turns the zone off if a pan is removed) and no naked flames or harmful gases.
 Plus, the instant heat saves you time in the kitchen – it can boil water twice as fast as a traditional cooktop.